jrnd-io/jr-kafka-connect-source/README.md

 This will instatiate a Kafka cluster using docker containers with:

- - 1 broker listening on 9092
+ - 1 broker listening on port 9092
- - 1 schema registry listening on 8081
+ - 1 schema registry listening on port 8081
- - 1 kafka connect listening on 8083
+ - 1 kafka connect listening on port 8083
  - JR binary already installed on kafka connect container
  - JR source connector plugin installed on kafka connect container